GregRos/parjs/README.md

 	let anyTag = closeTag.or(openTag).many().state.map(x => x.tags[0].content);
 	console.log(JSON.stringify(anyTag.parse("<a><b><c></c></b></a>", {tags : [{content : []}]}), null ,2));

+Among other uses, user state allows you to parse operator precedence using LR parsing techniques even though Parjs is essentially a library for LL parsers.

 Many methods that project the result of a parser take a function with two arguments, the first being the result and the 2nd being the state object.
 Quiet parsers support projection methods that operate exclusively on the state.

 User state is a less idiomatic and elegant feature meant to be used together with, rather than instead of, parser returns.

 ## Kinds of Parsers
 This is a partial overview of the kinds of parsers and combinators provided by `Parjs`.
 This is not an exhaustive list.